Six-dimensional supermultiplets from bundles on projective spaces: Antifield multiplets and duality

+\end{dfn} Note that the definition of depth refers to a choice of ideal $I$ in~$S$.
+In our case, we are interested in modules over the polynomial ring $R$.
+Maximal ideals then correspond to points $x \in \Spec R$; there exists a unique maximal equivariant ideal $\mathfrak{m}$ in~$R$, corresponding to the skyscraper sheaf at the origin, and consisting of all polynomials with zero constant term.
+In this case, given an $R$-module $M$ we always define its depth with respect to the unique maximal (equivariant) ideal $\mathfrak{m} \subset R$, \emph{i.e.} we define $\mathrm{depth}_R (M) \defeq \mathrm{depth}_{\mathfrak{m}} (M).$\footnote{This is the usual definition of depth of a module in the case of \emph{local} rings $(R, \mathfrak{m}).$} In this setting, the central object of our interest is the Cohen--Macaulay property for modules $R$. \begin{dfn} We say that the $R$-module $M$ is Cohen--Macaulay if $\mathrm{depth}_R(M) = \mathrm{dim}_R(M)$. \end{dfn} In particular, let us consider polynomial rings of Krull dimension $\mathrm{dim} (R) = n = \dim \mathfrak{t}_1$, where $\mathfrak{t}_1$ is the odd part of the supertranslation algebra---explicitly, this is the case of the polynomial ring $\mathbb{C}[\lambda_1, \ldots, \lambda_n]$ that we will use in what follows.
 In this context, two equivalent characterizations of the Cohen--Macaulay property will be useful.
 The first one is in terms of the length of a minimal free resolution.\footnote{The length of a free resolution $L^\bu = (L^0 \leftarrow L^{-1} \leftarrow \dots \leftarrow L^{-k} \leftarrow 0)$ is $k$.} The Auslander--Buchsbaum formula implies the following. \begin{prop} An $R$-module $\Gamma$ is Cohen--Macaulay if the length of its minimal free resolution equals its codimension, i.e.

-\end{prop} Equivalently we can characterize Cohen--Macaulay modules via their $\Ext$-groups. \begin{prop} An $R$-module $\Gamma$ of dimension $q$ is Cohen--Macaulay if and only if $\Ext^k_R(\Gamma, R) = 0$ for all $k \neq \mathrm{codim}_R(\Gamma) = n-q \defeqinv r$. \end{prop} In the context of the pure spinor superfield formalism we consider $R/I$-modules $\Gamma$ as input data, which can be canonically looked at as $R$-modules quotient map $R \rightarrow R/I$.
+\end{prop} Equivalently we can characterize Cohen--Macaulay modules via their $\Ext$-groups. \begin{prop} An $R$-module $\Gamma$ of dimension $q$ is Cohen--Macaulay if and only if $\Ext^k_R(\Gamma, R) = 0$ for all $k \neq \mathrm{codim}_R(\Gamma) = n-q \defeqinv r$. \end{prop} In the context of the pure spinor superfield formalism we consider $R/I$-modules $\Gamma$ as input data, which can be canonically looked at as $R$-modules via the quotient map $R \rightarrow R/I$.
 Given a Cohen--Macaulay module $\Gamma$, the multiplet $\mu A^\bu(\Gamma)$ is described by the minimal free resolution of $\Gamma$ in $R$-modules.
 The antifield multiplet $\mu A^\bu(\Gamma)$ is described by the dual of that minimal free resolution, which is, by definition, a minimal free resolution of the dualizing module $\Ext^r_R(\Gamma,R)$.
 Therefore we can identify for Cohen--Macaulay modules $\Gamma$,

 If $\Gamma$ is not Cohen--Macaulay, this is no longer true.
 Then the dual of the minimal free resolution of $\Gamma$ is no longer a resolution of a single module, but in fact a model for the dualizing complex of $\Gamma$.
 Its cohomology is the $\Ext$-algebra $\Ext^\bullet_R(\Gamma , R)$.